CrayLabs/SmartSim-Scaling/driverthroughput/README.md

 The input parameters to the test are used to generate permutations of tests with varying configurations.

+## Throughput Scaling Tests Offered

+SmartSim-Scaling currently offers two versions of throughput scaling shown below.

+ 1. Throughput Co-located
+ 2. Throughput Standard

+Please scroll for more information on a respective throughput test.

 ### Co-located throughput

 Co-located Orchestrators are deployed on the same nodes as the application.
-This improves inference performance as no data movement "off-node" occurs with co-located deployment.
+This improves throughput performance as no data movement "off-node" occurs with co-located deployment.
 For more information on co-located deployment, see [our documentation](https://www.craylabs.org/docs/orchestrator.html)